-- Energy saving benefits represent natural gas only, from final evaluation verified results from 2022. - For all joint and coordinated programs with ComEd, the interactive energy effects (resulting in negative gas savings) and costs due to electricity saving measures were not included in the analysis.
+- Energy saving benefits represent natural gas only, from final evaluation verified results from 2023. - For all joint and coordinated programs with ComEd, the interactive energy effects (resulting in negative gas savings) and costs due to electricity saving measures were not included in the analysis.
 The impact of electric interactive savings effects and costs are analyzed separately and presented in a joint electric-gas TRC memo.
-Coordinated or joint programs in the 2022 Energy Efficiency Portfolio (EEP) include:
+Coordinated or joint programs in the 2023 Energy Efficiency Portfolio (EEP) include:

-Program ComEd PGL and NSG Income Eligible Programs, except LIHEAP Kits $\checkmark$ Home Energy Assessment / Home Energy Jumpstart $\checkmark$ $\checkmark$ Multi-Family Retrofit $\checkmark$ $\checkmark$ Elementary Energy Education $\checkmark$ $\checkmark$ Coordinated Retro-Commissioning $\checkmark$ $\checkmark$ Coordinated Non-Residential New Construction $\checkmark$ Strategic Energy Management $\checkmark$ $\checkmark$ Commercial Food Service $\checkmark$ $\checkmark$ Source: Guidehouse analysis
+Program ComEd PGL and NSG Income Eligible Programs, except LIHEAP Kits \checkmark Home Energy Assessment / Home Energy Jumpstart \checkmark \checkmark Multi-Family Retrofit \checkmark \checkmark Elementary Energy Education \checkmark \checkmark Coordinated Retro-Commissioning \checkmark \checkmark Coordinated Non-Residential New Construction \checkmark Strategic Energy Management \checkmark Commercial Food Service \checkmark \checkmark Source: Guidehouse analysis

-Table 2.
-Summary of Coordinated or Jointly Implemented 2022 EEP Programs
+Table 4.
+Summary of Coordinated or Jointly Implemented 2023 EEP Programs

 - For programs that are not joint with ComEd, some measures implemented by PGL and NSG have electricity savings that are not claimed by ComEd.
-These electricity savings are credited to the gas company in the TRC cost-effectiveness calculation as an "Other Benefit".
-The impact of this benefit in the 2022 TRC calculation result is small, increasing total benefits by 2% for PGL and 5% for NSG.
-Most electric benefits are generated from thermostats rebated or installed through non-joint offerings, demand-controlled ventilation, and non-joint kits and weatherization measures. - For early replacement measures, Guidehouse calculated the savings for the remaining life of the existing equipment and the savings for the remaining measure life per the algorithms deemed in the TRM, and the future avoided replacement costs.
+These electricity savings are credited to the gas company in the TRC cost-effectiveness calculation as an "Other Benefit."
+Most electric benefits are generated from thermostats rebated or installed through non-joint offerings, demandcontrolled ventilation, non-joint kits, and weatherization measures.
+In 2023, PGL and NSG claimed electrification savings from thermostats and weatherization measures.
+The impact of this benefit in the 2023 TRC calculation result is small, increasing total benefits by 2% for PGL and 2% for NSG. - For early replacement measures, Guidehouse calculated the savings for the remaining life of the existing equipment, the savings for the remaining measure life per the algorithms deemed in the TRM, and the future avoided replacement costs.
 This analysis is not included in the evaluation reports as these only list the first-year savings value for each measure.
-The dual baseline adjustment has a minor positive impact on the PGL and NSG TRCs. - Guidehouse also included secondary benefits from water saving measures.
+The dual baseline adjustment has a minor positive impact on the PGL and NSG TRC results9. - Guidehouse also included secondary benefits from water saving measures.
 Water saving benefits from water saving measures rely upon the Illinois TRM to estimate gallons of water saved per device.
 Water avoided costs were estimated using evaluator assumptions developed for PGL and NSG based on secondary research.
-Water savings account for 6% (NSG) and 10% (PGL) of TRC benefits and increase the benefits and TRC for programs that include water saving measures prominently, such as kit and direct installation programs for the residential sector, and steam traps for the non-residential sector.
+Water savings account for 4% (NSG) and 9% (PGL) of TRC benefits and increase the benefits and TRC for programs that include water saving measures prominently, such as kit and direct installation programs for the residential sector, and steam traps for the non-residential sector.

-&lt;sup>9 Future avoided costs result in lower net incremental costs, thus improving the TRC score.
+9 Future avoided costs result in lower net incremental costs, thus improving the TRC score.